July 22, 2016; revised December 1, 2017; December 14, 2019

 - Thus highly immoral javana cittā do not arise in a Sōtapanna.
 A well that has been cleaned of the visible dirt at the bottom can not be muddied by perturbing the water in that well.
 Just like that, highly immoral thoughts do not arise in the mind of a Sōtapanna because it is free of “worst gunk.”

 11. Thus, the key to Nibbāna is in the udayavaya ñāṇa: future rebirths arise (udaya) due to abhisaṅkhāra (or cētana) in our javana citta.
 By controlling immoral thoughts via reducing our āsava (bad gati), we can eventually stop them from arising.

-- I hope you can see that this is a feedback loop: each time one goes through the loop (being vigilant or Satipaṭṭhāna to cleansing the mind or Ānāpāna to more cleansed mind to grasping deeper Dhamma and back to being vigilant), one makes progress.
+- I hope you can see that this is a feedback loop: each time one goes through the loop (being vigilant or Satipaṭṭhāna to cleansing the mind or Ānāpāna to a more purified mind for grasping deeper Dhamma and back to being vigilant), one makes progress.

 12. This effect is greatly amplified when one finally grasps Tilakkhana: One comprehends the futility of staying in this rebirth process (anatta.)
 Anything we acquire through much effort cannot be kept to our satisfaction in the long run (anicca) and eventually lead to nothing but suffering (dukha.)
 When one “sees” that, one will realize the urgency to reduce and remove one’s āsava (bad gati).
 This leads to the Sōtapanna stage.

 - A considerable chunk of āsava (bad gati) disappears via this understanding of the anicca nature at the Sōtapanna stage.
 Highly potent immoral javana cittā do not arise in the mind of a Sōtapanna.
 Then no more rebirth in theapāyā or the four lowest realms.

 - Thus with udayavaya ñāṇa, one can clarify the path to the Sōtapanna stage.

 13. Finally, I would like to close the loop by pointing to the connection to the concepts discussed in the early posts.
 The gandhabba consumes three kinds of mental food: phassa āhāra, manō sancētanā āhāra, and viññāna āhāra.